istio/istio/install/kubernetes/helm/istio-init/README.md

 ## Uninstalling the Chart

+> Uninstalling this chart does not delete Istio's registered CRDs.
+Istio by design expects
+> CRDs to leak into the Kubernetes environment.
+As CRDs contain all runtime configuration
+> data the Istio designers feel it is better to explicitly delete this configuration rather
+> then unexpectedly lose it.

-To uninstall/delete the `istio` release but continue to track the release:
+To uninstall/delete the `istio-init` release but continue to track the release:
     ```
     $ helm delete istio-init
     ```

-To uninstall/delete the `istio` release completely and make its name free for later use:
+To uninstall/delete the `istio-init` release completely and make its name free for later use:
     ```
     $ helm delete istio-init --purge
     ```